Queen's Golden Gaels: Soccer

-The Queen's Gaels Men's Soccer program had their most successful season in 2012-13, making their way into the OUA Final Four, placing fourth overall.
+The Queen's Gaels men's soccer program had their most successful season in 2012–13, making their way into the OUA final four, placing fourth overall.

 Women's

 The women's soccer team captured gold at the CIS national championship in 2010.
-They beat rival Wilfrid Laurier 1-0 in the CIS final revenging its loss in the OUA final one-week earlier.
+They beat rival Wilfrid Laurier 1–0 in the CIS final.
 Striker Jacqueline Tessier led the CIS in scoring during the regular season, tallying 18 goals in 16 games.

-In 2006, earned silver medals in the CIS national championships, thanks largely to star striker Eilish McConville.
+In 2006, earned silver medals in the CIS national championships, thanks largely to striker Eilish McConville.
 McConville led all CIS players with 22 goals during the regular season, and was named the CIS Player of the year as a result.